oksan5782/password_generator_extension/README.md

 # Password Generator

 The Password Generator is a browser extension that allows you to generate strong and secure passwords directly in your browser.
 It provides a convenient way to create passwords of varying lengths and character sets.
+Extension is made for Google Chrome with JavaScript and HTML.

 ## Features